SupCodeTech/DRAC2022/Task2/Readme.md

 Note: Due to the large randomness of Mask patch generation, different Mask conditions correspond to different performance.
 Therefore, using our data set can maximize the avoidance of this problem.

+Data preprocessing file `Data_preprocessing.py` , will be released soon.

 The environment is configured as follows:
 ```shell
 pip install gdown -q